FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R14

-We can change this behavior with the command setcounter , calling it as shown in the slide.
+We can change this behavior with the setcounter command, calling it with parameters shown on the slide.

 ..
 L15